-It's true that you need a certain amount of traffic to run proper tests.
-(We'll get to that in-depth below.)
-But there is much more to conversion rate optimization and growth than testing.
+It’s true that you need a certain amount of traffic to run proper tests, yes.
+(We’ll get to that in-depth below.)
+But there is much more to optimization and growth than testing.

-Sending more and more people to a site or landing page that is “leaking” potential customers is a temporary solution, a bandaid.
+Sending more and more people to a site that is “leaking” potential customers is a temporary solution, a bandaid.

-With CRO, you can actually enjoy increased revenue from your ecommerce store without increasing your traffic.
+With CRO, you can actually increase your store’s revenue without increasing your traffic.
 Afterwards, when you do decide to focus on increasing traffic, the visitors you acquire will be more valuable because fewer of them will be “leaking out”.
-If you're paying for ads, this is even better news.
+If you’re paying for ads, this is even better news.